Periodontist in Seattle, WA

 Enhances Aesthetic Appearance

-Gum grafting and other treatments can correct recession and improve the overall look of your smile.
+Gum grafting and other periodontal treatments can correct gum disease-related recession and improve the overall look of your smile.
+Restoring proper gum levels with periodontics eliminates the “long tooth” appearance, creates symmetry in your gum line, and enhances your smile’s natural beauty.

 Supports Long-Term Oral Health